gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ## Overview

-At it's most basic level, an operational amplifier (op-amp) is a discrete analogue integrated circuit which acts as a voltage-amplifier with very high gain.
+At it's most basic level, an operational amplifier (op-amp) is a discrete analogue integrated circuit (IC) which acts as a voltage-amplifier with very high gain.

 Note that an op-amp's gain can be adjusted with the appropriate external circuitry (the op-amp's internal gain does not change, but the gain of the entire circuit does).
 It can also be converted into a current amplifier.